 August is Overdose Awareness Month, with August 31st being International Overdose Awareness Day.
-Waismann Method has joined forces with the Facing Fentanyl organization to promote National Fentanyl Prevention and Awareness Day on August 21.
+Waismann Method has joined forces with the Facing Fentanyl organization to promote National Fentanyl Prevention and International Overdose Awareness Day on August 21.

 The national fentanyl overdose crisis is growing, and there is a need to differentiate between drug overdose and poisoning.
-The importance of this terminology and what this crisis continues to mean for those struggling with addiction-related problems, the medical community, and all of us, is the topic of this podcast with Clare Waismann, RAS/SUDCC and David Livingston, LMFT.
+The importance of this terminology and what this crisis continues to mean for those struggling with addiction-related problems, the medical community, and all of us, is the topic of this podcast with Clare Waismann, M-RAS/SUDCC II and David Livingston, LMFT.

 Dwight Hurst, LPC: Welcome back to Addiction, Recovery and Mental Health, a podcast by Waismann Method Opioid Treatment Specialists.
 I’m your co-host, Dwight Hurst.
 I’m joined as always by Clare Waismann and David Livingston.
 We’re talking about overdose awareness, which is not a new topic for us.
 We have been talking about some of the alarming trends and statistics around overdose.
 And as it so happens, August is Overdose Awareness Month and Clare, Waismann Method has just joined up with an organization in relation to this.
 Right.